aeharriman/notes-on-auth0-java-springboot/README.md

 - **Description**:
     - Before the actual request, the browser might send a CORS preflight request (using the `OPTIONS` HTTP method) to check if it's safe to send the actual request.
 - **Action**:
     - The `CorsFilter` in `ApplicationConfig` checks this preflight request against the CORS configuration you've set up.
-If the request's origin, headers, methods, etc., are not allowed by your CORS configuration, the request will be denied right here.
+If the request's origin, headers, methods, etc., are not allowed by your CORS configuration, the browser will not send the actual request.

 ## 2. Security Filter Chain:
 - **Description**:
-    - If the CORS check passes, the request enters the `SecurityFilterChain` in the SecurityConfig.
+    - If the CORS check passes, the browser makes an actual request, which enters the `SecurityFilterChain` in the SecurityConfig.
 - **Action**:
     - The `HttpSecurity` configuration in `SecurityConfig` is applied.
 This configuration dictates how different types of requests should be handled.